Poland–Senegal relations: Modern relations

 The Polish Medical Mission provides professional courses for Senegalese medical workers and donates medical equipment to Senegal, co-funded by the Ministry of Foreign Affairs of Poland.

 In 2022, Presidents Andrzej Duda and Macky Sall signed new cooperation agreements in Dakar and declared their intention to strengthen cooperation in various fields, including agriculture, maritime training, education and industry.

+All imports from Senegal to Poland are duty-free and quota-free, with the exception of armaments, as part of the Everything but Arms initiative of the European Union.